 KATRINA QUIST ROUSE

 Katrina was born and raised in her mother's dance studio in Knoxville, TN.
 As her love for dance started at the age of 3 years old, she has experienced much in her dance career.
 She is a long time member of the Oak Ridge Civic Ballet Company and the Assistant Artistic Director alongside her mother.
 She began teaching dance when she was in high school, at the same time she was a member of the Farragut Varsity Dance Team.
 Her 11th year in school, her team placed 6th in the nation in jazz at the UDA National Dance Team Championship in Orlando, FL.
 She was Knoxville's Junior Miss 2008 and went on to win the physical fitness and talent categories at the Tennessee Junior Miss Pageant.
-She is a Family Nurse Practitioner and is married to her husband, Preston.
-She fortunately still has time to teach lyrical, contemporary, jazz and technique to the advanced and elite dance groups at the Dance Centre.
+She is a Family Nurse Practitioner and fortunately still has time to choreograph for the competition team at the Dance Centre and assist with directing for The Oak Ridge Civic Ballet.

 Jessica Magers-Rankin is an award-winning actor (Northern California’s Shellie Award: Best Supporting Actress in a Musical) originally from the San Francisco Bay Area with over 25 years of theater training and experience.
 Having worked and studied in NYC (American Musical and Dramatic Academy) as well as the San Francisco Bay Area, Ms. Magers-Rankin is very happy to now call Knoxville home.
 In addition to teaching theatre & choir at Knoxville Catholic High School, she has taught theatre classes and directed youth theatre programs throughout the Knoxville area.
 Musical Theatre is her passion and she is very excited to share her love of musical theatre dance!
 East Tennessee audiences may have seen her as Betty Jean in The Marvelous Wonderettes (Oak Ridge Playhouse), Susan in [title of show], Izzy in Rabbit Hole (Theatre Knoxville Downtown), Joy in Rogers & Hammerstein’s Cinderella, Miss Hannigan in Annie and Tracy Turnblad in Hairspray!
 (Oak Ridge Playhouse), and as Cathy in The Last Five Years (Caritas Players).